 Checkout follow the patterns described so far.

-We are not doing any error handling.
+Note that we are not doing any error handling.
 All operations return state values.
 In a real-world system you might need to handle error cases, like

 selectCard not accepting the entered card number.
 I have deliberately excluded error handling from this already lengthy post, but I will probably write a post about different ways of handling errors in this style of state machine encoding.